thelaonerd/simplepdfcompress/README.md

 1. Download the **Ghostscript AGPL Release** (files named `gs...exe`) from the [official website](https://ghostscript.com/releases/gsdnld.html).
 2. Install the version matching your system (usually 64-bit).
 3.  **Important**: Ensure the installer adds Ghostscript to your system `PATH` environment variable so the application can find it.
-4. For windows RDP sessions, running based on what I read on the forums https://downloads.fdossena.com/geth.php?r=mesa64-latest is needed to execute the application.
+4. For windows RDP sessions, running required opengl32.dll and can be downloaded from https://downloads.fdossena.com/geth.php?r=mesa64-latest.
+This is needed to execute the application in RDP sessions.

 ---